 Fall

-The word fall in cricket is generalized to mean that the batsman is fired and must leave the playing field.
+The word fall in cricket generally means that a batsman is fired and must leave the playing field.
 Dismissal means the defeat of the batsman, that is, fall.
 There are several ways to fire a batsman.
-Let’s look briefly at each of them.
+Let’s take a quick look at each of them.

 Stumped.
-This is probably one of the most annoying ways of knocking out a batsman.
+This is probably one of the most annoying ways to get a batsman out.
 It happens when the batsman is completely outside the protected area (the area that protects against the fall of the wicket), and the keeper of the wicket, holding the ball in his hands, manages to knock out the stumps.
 In this case, the batsman is also said to be fall.

-In professional cricket, there are other, rarer methods in which the batsman is considered fired.
+In professional cricket, there are other, rarer methods by which a batsman is considered fired.
 For example – hit wicket.
-If a batsman accidentally hits the stumps with his own body or part of the bat when hitting, he is considered dismissed.
-However, this rule has some moments.
+If a batsman accidentally hits the stumps with his own body or part of the bat while hitting, he is considered dismissed.
+However, there are some moments in this rule.
 When a batsman knocks out a wicket, he remains on the field.
-Read more about exceptions to the rules in a separate article on hit wicket.
+For more information on exceptions to the rules, read the separate article on hitting the wicket.

 Another rare firing method is to hit the ball twice.
-From the phrase, it is clear that if the batter hits the ball twice, he falls.
-The first hit is a hit with the ball on the player himself or at the bat.
+The phrase makes it clear that if the batsman hits the ball twice, he falls.
+The first hit is when the ball hits the batsman or the bat.
 The second hit is when the batsman intentionally hits the ball a second time (the only exception is the case when the ball flies directly on the stumps of the wicket.
-Then he is allowed to hit the ball with a bat or body, but not hand that is not in contact with the bat).
+Then he is allowed to hit the ball with a bat or body, but not with hand that is not in contact with the bat).
 By the way, there has never been such dismissal in test cricket.

-Did you know that before the 2017 amendments, another interesting way in the Cricket Law made the batsman fall?
+Did you know that before the 2017 amendments in the Cricket Law, there was another interesting way to make a batsman fall?
 It was called as handled the ball.
-If the batsman touches the ball with a hand (which was not in contact with the batter) for any purpose other than preventing injury, then on appeal by the field team, the player may be fired.
+If a batsman touches the ball with a hand (which was not in contact with the batsman) for any purpose other than preventing injury, then on appeal by the field team, the player may be fired.
 However, it was considered a good gesture for the serving team not to dispute the moments if they did not affect the further course of the game.

 You can bet on your favorite team with Melbet promo code.